canvas elementwidthheightinterface HTMLCanvasElement : HTMLElement {

 If we wanted just the colored areas to be clickable, we could do it as follows:

-element or an object
+If an img element or an object element

-representing an image has a usemap
+representing an image has a usemap attribute specified,

 user agents must process it as follows: